simplykamil6/simple-mp3-player/README.md

 # MP3Player

-This is a simple mp3 player written in Python [3.9.0]
+This is a simple (very) mp3 player written in Python

 # Requirements